Built-ins

 };

-const agent = new Proxy(richard, handler);
+const agent = new Proxy(richard, handler);set trap

 - Intercepting code that will change a property.